libmapper/webmapper/README.txt

 Grid view Command keys:

+	click on cell: select the cellmateselected
+	COMMAND click a cell: select multiple cells

 	arrows: move selected cell
-	SHIFT + arrows: move selected cell by 3 click on cell: make selected
+	SHIFT + arrows: move selected cell by 3
-	COMMAND click a cell: select multiple cells

 	space: toggle selected cell(s)
+	c: connect selected cell(s)
+	d: disconnect selected cell(s)

+	CTRL +: zoom in on active grid
+	CTRL -: zoom out on active grid
+	CTRL 0: zoom-to-fit on active grid
+	CTRL 1: switch to split view
+	CTRL 2: switch to devices only view
+	CTRL 3: switch to signals only view

-	*There are 2 grids.
-The left side is for devices, the right for signals.
-Select link(s) on the left and Press "ADD" to include the linked devices in the signals grid.
+	Instructions: There are 2 grids.
+The left side is the devices grid, the right is the signals grid.
+Select cells or device labels on the left and press the "Add"/"Remove" button to include/exclude the selected devices in the signals grid. *tested on Google Chrome only